 Engagement is powerfully correlated with empowerment – businesses with high levels of employee engagement are 21% more profitable than those businesses with low employee engagement levels.

 Empowering employees is giving them the right resources, training, and assistance to work autonomously within the company’s framework.
-This initiative helps in improving the culture of accountability, engagement, and innovation within the organization.
+This initiative helps in improving the culture of accountability, engagement, and innovation within the organization. especially when supported by employee engagement survey tools that help leaders understand employee needs and workplace sentiment.

 Role of HR in Building an Empowered Workforce